KwartengA/discount-specification-program/README.md

 - This is a discount calculator program for a Grocery Shop within an organization that takes accounts of user categories in that organization.

-It then prescribes a discount which is maintained by the company
+_It then prescribes a discount which is maintained by the company as well as its stakeholders._

  ## CATEGORIES OF SPECIFICATION AND THEIR ASSOCIATED DISCOUNTS